estervandeput/portfolio/README.md

 - **Business Insights**: Provided insights into the factors affecting bike rental demand and how they could be optimized.

 ### Explore My Project
-Check out the linear modeling case study and the machine learning models in the linked file under [Linear Modeling Case Study](./9.%20Linear%20Modeling%20Case%20Study) in my portfolio.
+Check out the linear modeling case study and the machine learning models in the linked file under [9.
+Linear Modeling Case Study.ipynb](./9.%20Linear%20Modeling%20Case%20Study.ipynb) in my portfolio.